openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_integrate_open/tpa_SAML_IdP.rst

   * **Email Attribute**: ``mail``, ``urn:oid:0.9.2342.19200300.100.1.3``

-  If the identity provider sends a value that you do not want to be included on the the registration form, you can enter a value such as "DISABLED" or "IGNORE" in that field.
+  If the identity provider sends a value that you do not want to be included on the registration form, you can enter a value such as "DISABLED" or "IGNORE" in that field.

 .. _Test an Enabled SAML Provider: